apollographql/typescript-repo-template/README.md

 * ✅ Require status checks to pass before merging
   * Each status check must be selected via the search box.
 Typing "ci/" will show you a list of the ones which exist within this template.
 "CLA" should also be enabled.

+**Code Security and Analysis**
+* Enable "Dependabot security updates" to receive security-related PRs from Dependabot

 ## CircleCI

 This repo comes with a few Circle jobs already implemented (see [`.circleci/config.yml`](.circleci/config.yml)).
 Circle will run tests on the versions of Node specified in the matrix and enforce linting via Prettier.